One thing everyone can agree on around the Atlanta Falcons is the importance of pass rush.

 The cerebral former Kentucky Wildcat spent the offseason working on sharpening the specific skills required at the interior D-line position.
 No one wants to hold predictions over their heads, but Peters has some numbers in mind that will mean the Atlanta Falcons defensive line can conjure up images of historic Falcons lines like the Grits Blitz of the late '70's and the Bomb Squad of the late '90's.

-"Hopefully (Edwards) can be a 10-sack guy and Abe (Vic Beasley Jr.) can continue and be a 10, 12-sack guy and me and Babs (Jonathan Babineaux) can both get six or seven sacks," Peters said.
+"Hopefully (Edwards) can be a 10-sack guy and Abe (John Abraham) can continue and be a 10, 12-sack guy and me and Babs (Jonathan Babineaux) can both get six or seven sacks," Peters said.
 "That's what we're hoping and that's what we're working towards."